Ketosis in Cattle (Hyperketonemia)

 • Propyguard: 300 ml per cow once daily; combines propylene glycol and propionic precursors to support glucose production.

 Be careful not to give too much, as too much propylene glycol can lower the cow’s appetite or upset digestion.
-When it is given correctly, it helps the cow recover from ketosis much faster.
+When veterinarians give it correctly, it helps the cow recover from ketosis much faster.

 Vitamin Support (B12 and B-Complex)